santoshpalla27/user-app-redis-mysql/README.md

 ## Redis Cluster

 The application uses a 6-node Redis Cluster with 3 master nodes and 3 replica nodes for high availability and data sharding.
 The cluster is initialized automatically by the `cluster-init` service in the Docker Compose file.

+commands to find the status of the redis cluster

+docker exec -it redis-node-0 redis-cli -c -a bitnami123 CLUSTER INFO docker exec -it redis-node-0 redis-cli -c -a bitnami123 CLUSTER SLOTS docker exec -it redis-node-0 redis-cli -c -a bitnami123 CLUSTER NODES

+docker exec -it redis-node-0 redis-cli -c -h 127.0.0.1 -p 6379 -a bitnami123 keys '*'